-.
-While surveying the land, throughout the game you are given tasks via email at your base camp.
-As the game progresses, the requests become more detailed, forcing you to capture the animals in a specific action: an elephant spraying water, a cheetah taking down a gazelle, etc...
+In Afrika, players control either Eric, a journalist from France or Anna, or a Zoologist from the USA.
+Players have been hired to explore the Manyanga Conservation Area, which is an unspecified region of Africa.
+While surveying the land, throughout the game, players are given tasks via email at the base camp.
+As the game progresses, the requests become more detailed, forcing players to capture the animals performing a specific action: for example; an elephant spraying water, a cheetah taking down a gazelle, etc...

-At the beginning of the game, the control of your character is generally limited to binoculars and the camera, while your NPC guide James controls the jeep between locations.
-However, you're able to stop and/or exit the jeep to get close ups of the animals.
-Soon you get to have full control of the jeep, and the other character tags along in the back, surveying the land as you continue your quests for those perfect shots.
+At the beginning of the game, players are generally limited to using binoculars and the camera, while an NPC guide, James, controls the jeep between locations (a Suzuki Jimny 1300).
+However, players are able to stop and/or exit the jeep to get close ups of the animals.
+Soon, players get to have full control of the jeep, and the other character tags along in the back, surveying the land as players continue their quests for those perfect shots.

-Occasionally the other character will drive, so you can capture a moment while on the move.
+Occasionally the other character will drive, so players can capture a moment while on the move.

-It's not limited to just daytime, as you will later gain the ability to go on a Safari at night.
-When evening comes and you are back at the Base Camp, exiting will prompt which location you would like to visit.
-You then quick-jump there, and control of the Jeep goes back to on-rails and AI controlled; you are only allowed to walk a certain distance away from the Jeep, before you are called back.
-After all, it's dangerous at night and you really shouldn't wander off too far anyway.
+It's not limited to just daytime, as players will later gain the ability to go on a Safari at night.
+When evening comes and players are back at the Base Camp, exiting will prompt which location players would like to visit.
+Players can then quick-jump there and control of the jeep goes back to on-rails and AI controlled; players are only allowed to walk a certain distance away from the jeep, before being called back.

 Taking pictures makes use of the PS3 Sixaxis control scheme.
-Allowing you to zoom, focus, and tilt the camera in order to achieve just the right shot.
+Allowing players to zoom, focus, and tilt the camera in order to achieve just the right shot.
 These elements play a significant factor when choosing to sell the photos, as the game rates them based on these specifications, and pays accordingly.
-Cash earned from selling photos can be used to purchase new supplies or upgrades for your camera, which in turn gives you the chance to take better and better photos.
+Cash earned from selling photos can be used to purchase new supplies or camera upgrades, which in turn gives players the chance to take better and better photos.

 |Jeep Controls||On Foot Controls|